romadox/SynthCorona/readme.md

 Above, <code>A</code> is the instrument name, <code>\<prd=7></code> indicates that the wave period of this instrument is 7 steps, to the right of the colon is the definition.
-This particular instance creates a Pattern, which makes something like a blocky saw wave.
+This particular instance creates a Set, which draws numbers from the list randomly, to create a blocky noise wave.

 The ":" separates the name side from the definition and is required.